klbowman/ExcelHomework/README.md

 # Kickstarter Data Analysis

-Interactive dashboard that displays charts and text from a JSON file.
-View the final product [here](https://klbowman.github.io/microbiome-dashboard/).
+Data analysis and visualization using charts and pivot tables.

 ## Description